Software pilots for your next big thing.

 Discovery Validation Implementation Release

-When it fails, you own it.
+If it fails, you own it.

 The cost of mistakes compounds over time.
-Every month on the wrong path is a month not exploring better options.
+Every day on the wrong path is a day not exploring better options.

-Vendor demos in controlled environments
+Tech demos in controlled environments

-Working prototypes tested in your actual system.
+Targeted prototypes tested in your business context.

 PowerPoint recommendations